Charles Kingsford Smith: 1928 Trans-Tasman flight

+1929 "Coffee Royal" tragedy

+Kingsford Smith, Charles Ulm, Harold A. Litchfield (navigator), and Thomas McWilliams (wireless operator) took off in the Southern Cross from Richmond airfield for Wyndham, Western Australia on 30 March 1929, the first leg of an intended flight to London.
+They lost their way in a rainstorm, ran low on fuel, and around midday, 31 March, radioed that they were putting down some 150 miles short of their objective, on an area later dubbed "Coffee Royal" by the aviators.

+By 3 April, four or five planes had been deployed in the search for the missing airmen, made difficult with very little information on their whereabouts.
+These planes only had a cruising range of four hours and found no trace of the missing crew.

+A former business partner of Kingsford Smith, Keith Anderson, joined the search for the Southern Cross.
+On 7 April, Anderson and partner Hitchcock took off from Richmond airstrip to conduct their search but never returned.
+Kingsford Smith and his crew were rescued five days later with all five men still alive, but Anderson and Hitchcock were still missing.
+Their plane was eventually found on 23 April, with both men long dead.

 Australian National Airways

 In partnership with Ulm, Kingsford Smith established Australian National Airways in 1929.
 The passenger, mail and freight service commenced operations flying between Sydney, Brisbane and Melbourne, in January 1930, with five aircraft but closed after crashes in March and November the next year.

 Later flights, the MacRobertson Air Race, the 1934 Pacific Flight

 After collecting his 'old bus', Southern Cross, from the Fokker aircraft company in the Netherlands where it had been overhauled, in June 1930 he achieved an east–west crossing of the Atlantic from Ireland to Newfoundland in 31 1/2 hours, having taken off from Portmarnock Beach (The Velvet Strand), just north of Dublin.
 New York gave him a tumultuous welcome.
 The Southern Cross continued on to Oakland, California, completing a circumnavigation of the world, begun in 1928.
 In 1930, he competed in an England to Australia air race, and, flying solo, won the event taking 13 days.
 He arrived in Sydney on 22 October 1930.

 In 1931, he purchased an Avro Avian he named the Southern Cross Minor, to attempt an Australia-to-England flight.
 He later sold the aircraft to Captain W.N.
 "Bill" Lancaster who vanished on 11 April 1933 over the Sahara Desert; Lancaster's remains were not found until 1962.
 The wreck of the Southern Cross Minor is now in the Queensland Museum.
 In the early 1930s, Smith began developing the Southern Cross automobile as a side project.

 In 1933, Seven Mile Beach, New South Wales, was used by Kingsford Smith as the runway for the first commercial flight between Australia and New Zealand.

 In 1934, he purchased a Lockheed Altair, the Lady Southern Cross, with the intention of competing in the MacRobertson Air Race.